 The videos included with the lessons are higher quality than the typical YouTube instructional video and focus on concepts like why good posture and technique are important.
 For instance, in the first beginner’s lessons, there is a lot of attention paid to orientation of the piano as well as recommended fingerings, and finishes off with learning Beethoven’s “Ode to Joy”.

 This site also includes a nice division between theoretical & technical lessons and learning songs.
 This is very important because not only is it vital to have good technique and musical knowledge, it is also critical to have a repertoire that is reflective of your skills.
 Flowkey makes it very convenient to pick and choose which songs would be best for you with the difficulty level categories as well as having a huge library of songs to choose from.
-Choices include everything from Mozart to Phil Collins to Ed Sheeran.
+Choices include everything from Mozart and Phil Collins to Ed Sheeran and Eric Clapton.